Can solids flow?

 Is fluid measurement essential?

-Whenever expensive fluids are used in process, e.g. gases like LPG, CNG, Argon or liquids like furnace oil or diesel etc., it is extremely important to measure and control them in utilization.
-Measurement helps not only in maintaining the preciseness of process but also in finding the right costing of the final product.
+Whenever expensive fluids are used in the process, e.g. gases like LPG, CNG, Argon or liquids like furnace oil or diesel, etc., it is extremely important to measure and control them in utilization.
+Measurement helps not only in maintaining the preciseness of the process but also in finding the right costing of the final product.

-Process Industries need to add many times hazardous liquids like acids and alkalis or other organic liquids to main vessel or reactor in certain proportion, here it is extremely essential to measure them accurately before adding for control purpose.
+Process Industries need to add many times hazardous liquids like acids and alkalis or other organic liquids to the main vessel or reactor in a certain proportion, here it is extremely essential to measure them accurately before adding them for control purposes.

 Effluent generated in all the process industries is to be treated before disposing to nature as toxic water cannot be disposed to natural sources.
 This is mandatory.
-In this case unless the effluent water is measured with fairly good accuracy it cannot be treated properly.
-Same is the case with sewage.
+In this case, unless the effluent water is measured with fairly good accuracy it cannot be treated properly.
+The same is the case with sewage.

 These days, even irrigation water is becoming a scarce commodity.
-The government bodies are well aware of this fact and have stared measuring the domestic as well as industrial water consumption.
-This helps for analysis of consumption.
-Government can then balance the water supply for drinking, agriculture and industry.
+The government bodies are well aware of this fact and have started measuring domestic as well as industrial water consumption.
+This helps for the analysis of consumption.
+Government can then balance the water supply for drinking, agriculture, and industry.

 Here we are considering the fluids passing through a closed conduit only.
-Usually one of the two types of flow parameters are measured.
+Usually, one of the two types of flow parameters is measured.
 Volumetric Flow or Mass Flow.